SumitSahu44/learn_github/README.md

 - git tag <tag_name>
 Creates a tag for marking specific commits as releases or important points in the project's history.
 Use -a to create annotated tags with messages.

+- git remote -v
+Shows the list of remote repositories and their URLs.